hoodiehq/hood.ie/_posts/2016-03-07-shaping-an-open-source-editorial-team.md

 We also have a list of things we’d like to do, which we keep in our repository, under [the “Issues” section](https://github.com/hoodiehq/editorial/issues).
 It’s a great way to flag and organize ideas for the editorial team to hang on to, or jump into contributing right away.

-Beginning this week, we’re going to start a weekly hangout on [Wednesdays at 9:30 am (EST)](http://everytimezone.com/#2016-3-9,-1290,cn3).
+Beginning next week, we’re going to start a weekly hangout on [Wednesdays at 9:30 am (EST)](http://everytimezone.com/#2016-3-9,-1290,cn3).
 The idea is to get the editorial team together to hangout and toss ideas around, get feedback, or just catch up/get to know each other.
-Feel free to join us!
+[Feel free to join us!](https://plus.google.com/hangouts/_/thehoodiefirm.com/editorial-hang)

 ## Where you can find us
 If you feel like joining an interesting community, and you have some writerly skills to contribute, but not only that, maybe you have social media skills, or organizational ones, or process writing, documentation writing, or event planning skills.
 The thing about Hoodie is, if you want to be a part of the community, there is a place for you.
 The only stipulation is, that you have to adhere to our [Code of Conduct](http://hood.ie/code-of-conduct).